ruangroc/LabelFlicks-backend/README.md

 With auto-reloading: `uvicorn main:app --reload`

+To test endpoints, I can go to `localhost:8000/docs` and use the `Try it out` feature

 ## Running the Postgres Database

 Initializing database for the first time and create a bind mounted Docker volume named `viva-volume`: